 PSHE stands for Physical and Social Health Education, RSE stands for Relationships and Sex Education.

-The PSHE Curriculum is based on the National Curriculum, Norfolk County Provision and the Edward Worlledge Ormiston Academy Curriculum intent of Choice and Opportunity.
+The PSHE Curriculum is based on the National Curriculum, Norfolk County Provision and the Edward Worlledge Ormiston Academy vision which aims to provide inclusive, high quality educational experiences in and beyond the classroom.

 We aim to nurture individuals who can engage with the world around them and aspire to change it.
 We have developed a curriculum that challenges children to engage with thought-provoking topics and provides opportunities to challenge stereotypes.
 Children are encouraged to participate in discussions and value the opinions of others.